 I have written articles for my website on virtually every cafe and restaurant in the village as a means of promoting them.
 Our local businesses have had such a tough time due to the bushfires and Covid.

 Writers spend lot of time alone, so it’s great to get out occasionally to enjoy the social buzz of a café or pub.
 There are plenty to choose from in my Blue Mountains village of Blackheath.
 My lightweight laptop goes everywhere with me, even if I’m just having a quick cup of coffee.

 Altitude – Good name for a café in the Blue Mountains.
 Last food orders at around 3pm, which can be a trap for the uninitiated.
-On the plus side. the striking, carved wall panels by artist Rob Keen would inspire anyone.
-Food wise, the breakfasts are great and the Melting Moments are pure heaven (mostly butter and icing sugar).
-Of course sometimes the words just don’t flow smoothly… even after an injection of butter and caffeine.
+On the plus side. the striking, carved wall panels by artist Rob Keen are a joy to behold.
+Food wise, the breakfasts are great and the Melting Moments are pure heaven (mostly butter and icing sugar.😍) Of course, sometimes the words just don’t flow smoothly… even after an injection of sugar and caffeine.

 Anonymous – I feel I should use a pen name when I work here.
-I’ve yet to enquire about the name, but there are certainly photos of nameless people on the wall.
+I’ve yet to enquire about the reason for the name, but there are certainly photos of nameless people on the wall.